-To record and tell Ireland’s military story and inspire others to do the same.
+To explore, record and tell Ireland’s military story and inspire others to do the same.

 Our Vision –

-To bring together Ireland’s military story in all its manifestations and help gain a better understanding of Ireland’s identity.
+To bring together Ireland’s rich military tradition and heritage in all its manifestations and help gain a better understanding of Ireland’s culture, heritage, and identity.

 How we achieve this –